 When I had my first baby, it seemed like all of my friends were having their first children, as well.
-It was great that we were all going through the same life stage together, and it seemed that all we talked about was babies and taking care of babies.
+It was great that we were all going through the same life stage together.
 There was lots of breastfeeding support, but most people didn’t really understand what exclusive pumping was or why I was doing it.